MishaLaskin/rad/README.md

 As stated above, the script as is can be run to reproduce the project.
 Once the LSTM is trained to 1,500 steps you can proceed to the next section.

 ## Evaluating the LSTM against Adversarial Observations
 Next, we evaluate the LSTM against Adversarial Observations to see how it performs in comparison to the MLP based model trained on Data Augmentations.
 You can call 'scripts/run_tests_lstm.sh' to evaluate the LSTM model.
-Almost all of the parameters repeat from the section [Instructions to Run a Trained Model against Adversarial Observations](#instructions-to-run-a-trained-model-against-adversarial-observations).
+Almost all of the parameters are the same as in the section [Instructions to Run a Trained Model against Adversarial Observations](#instructions-to-run-a-trained-model-against-adversarial-observations).
+A few changes are given below:

+* '--num_eval_episodes' - This parameter should be changed to 5, to replicate the project.
+* '--seed' - We tested the LSTM using seed 59.
+* '--eval_steps' - We only evaluate the LSTM on 10 steps, instead of 15 as it was for the MLP models.
+* '--lstm_lookback' - We restrict the lookback of the LSTM when running tests to just 5 steps prior, instead of the entire episode history.

+Again, the script can be run as it is in the github repo to reproduce the project.
+Everything else is the same as in the previous section about Adversarial Observation tests.